-Your electronics can draw energy even while they are off-and that costs you money.
+Your electronics can draw energy even while they're off-and that costs you money.
 Power strips help prevent this energy waste.

 - Plug electronics into a power strip.
-Flip the switch off when you are not using the equipment. - If you have many electronics, group them into several power strips.
+Flip the switch off when you're not using the equipment. - If you have many electronics, group them onto several power strips.
 Put things you use at the same time, such as the computer and printer, on the same strip. - Put power strips in easy-to-reach places.
 They won't save energy if you don't use them regularly! - Don't put your TV on a power strip.
-Many TVs need to be reprogrammed if they are completely turned off, making them a bad fit for power strips.
+Many TVs need to be reprogrammed if they're completely turned off, making them a bad fit for power strips. - Make use of advanced or smart power strips.
+They automatically turn off the power to certain appliances when not in use.